Appendicular Tuberculosis

 Appendicular tuberculosis can manifest in different forms:

-2. Chronic Appendicular Tuberculosis: Symptoms develop gradually and persist over time, often leading to complications if left untreated.
+2. Appendicular Tuberculosis: Symptoms develop gradually and persist over time, often leading to complications if left untreated.

 Causes of Appendicular Tuberculosis: